 APPLYING FOR FINANCIAL AID: QUALIFICATIONSt.
 Mark’s admits students without regard to family financial circumstances and considers financial aid in a separate process.
-Families are encouraged to apply for both at the same time to ensure that the financial aid committee can make decisions in a timely manner.
+Families are encouraged to apply for both at the same time by February 1, 2018 to ensure that the financial aid committee can make decisions in a timely manner.
 Applicants are urged to return all forms promptly as funds are released on a first-come, first-serve basis.

 St. Mark’s expects that all families will make reasonable sacrifices to finance the educations of their children.
-Financial aid is awarded on the basis of economic need as determined by the School and Student Services of Princeton, N.J.
+Financial aid is awarded on the basis of economic need as determined by the FACTS Grant & Aid Assessments Program.

-St. Mark’s uses the RFC from, along with other required information, to determine:
+St. Mark’s uses the FACTS Grant & Aid Assessment, along with other required information, to determine:

 - Whether a family qualifies for aid